How To Thin Oil Paint Without Turpentine?

 As an Amazon Associate, I earn from qualifying purchases

 You can use some turpentine or mineral spirits with your paint for your residential or commercial projects.
 Professional painters use a mixture of linseed oil and mineral spirits to paint on canvas.
 The right proportion of paint and a thinning agent will give you the gift of a lively final product.
 Oil paints differ from other mediums as they are not water solvents.
-Painters need to apply a solvent to thin color.
+Painters need to apply a solvent to thin the color.

-This is probably the most common way to use solvents to make thin your oil paints but there are some defects.
+This is probably the most common way to use solvents to make your oil paints but there are some defects.
 Fortunately, you can make your oil paints thin without using solvents.
-I am outlining some available options for the artists who want to thin the paint without using turpentine.
+I am outlining some available options for artists who want to thin the paint without using turpentine.

 Which solvent should be used to thin the oil paint?